-- Actor Allusion: Once again he's playing a hypercompetent cop in a crapsack precinct.
+- Casting Gag: Once again he's playing a hypercompetent cop in a crapsack precinct.
 But rather than the Cowboy Cop that he was in Homicide, in Brooklyn Nine-Nine he plays Reasonable Authority Figure and Trickster Mentor to the competent Cowboy Cop.
-Flashbacks reveal him to have been not unlike Pemdleton when he was a Detective.
+Flashbacks reveal him to have been not unlike Pembleton when he was a Detective.

 - The Comically Serious: Most of his previous roles, and certainly his most well-known ones, have been quite stoic, serious men, so this is played for laughs on Brooklyn Nine-Nine where his character is so stoic, serious and impassive that the other characters literally cannot tell what emotion he might be feeling at any given moment.

-- Cross Over: Appeared in Law & Order as Det.
-Pembleton and The Practice as Dr. Ben Gideon, and an episode of New Girl as Captain Holt.
+- Crossover: Appeared in Law & Order as Det.
+Pembleton, The Practice as Dr. Ben Gideon, and an episode of New Girl as Captain Holt.

 - Genius Bruiser: Braugher is a physically imposing man, but he often plays well-educated, well-spoken characters (having a Shakespearean background really helps for that).

 - Large Ham: He can be very theatrical when the situation calls for it as almost any episode of Homicide: Life on the Street and more than a few of Brooklyn Nine-Nine can attest.

 - Playing with Character Type: Captain Holt in Brooklyn Nine-Nine isn't incredibly different from many of his previous roles, being a rather serious, stoic authority figure.
 He is, however, Played for Laughs instead of drama, and is one of the major roles that demonstrated to a wider audience that, in addition to his undeniable dramatic abilities, he has some pretty hefty comic chops as well.